Services

 Supporting someone with additional needs or learning differences can be deeply meaningful and deeply exhausting.

-Parents, carers and siblings often carry complex emotions that
+Parents, carers and siblings often carry complex emotions that don’t always have a safe place to land.

-This is a space where you can speak honestly about the realities of caring, advocating, loving and sometimes struggling — without judgement or pressure to have everything together.
+I offer you that space where you can speak honestly about the realities of caring, advocating, loving and sometimes struggling — without judgement or pressure to have everything together.

-Hearing Voices Support
+Hearing Voices

 Hearing voices or having unusual sensory experiences can feel isolating, especially if past support has felt clinical or dismissive.